marafathussain/ML_book_easy/chapters/chapter2.md

 ### 2.3.3 Strategy 3: Keep Missing Values

-Some approaches don't require imputation.
+Some approaches do not require imputation.

 **Missing indicator method:**